zlatanov-dev/Crypto-app/README.md

     React Charts: The app utilizes React Chart.js 2 library for displaying interactive charts.
 React Chart.js 2 provides a React wrapper for Chart.js, allowing you to easily create beautiful and customizable charts to visualize cryptocurrency data.

-    Real-time Data: The app fetches real-time data using the Axios library.
-Axios is a popular JavaScript library for making HTTP requests, making it easy to retrieve data from APIs and display it in the app.

     Responsive Design: The app is designed to be responsive and optimized for different screen sizes and devices.
 It adapts to different resolutions, ensuring a seamless user experience across desktop and mobile platforms.

     Routing: The app uses React Router DOM for handling client-side routing.
 React Router DOM enables navigation between different pages within the app, making it easy for users to explore various sections and features.